 Girl Scouts bring their dreams to life and work together to build a better world.

-Through programs from coast to coast, Girl Scouts of all backgrounds and abilities can be unapologetically themselves as they discover their strengths and rise to meet new challenges-whether they want to climb to the top of a tree or the top of their class, lace up their boots for a hike or advocate for climate justice, or make their first best friends.
+Through programs from coast to coast, Girl Scouts of all backgrounds and abilities can be unapologetically themselves as they discover their strengths and rise to meet new challenges.
 Backed by trusted adult volunteers, mentors, and millions of alums, Girl Scouts lead the way as they find their voices and make changes that affect the issues most important to them.
 Girl Scouting builds girls of courage, confidence, and character, who make the world a better place.

-Taconic Innovations program 872 Route 376 Wappingers Falls, NY 12590 845.849-3447 daycare@taconicinnovations.com
+Taconic Innovations program

+872 Route 376 Wappingers Falls, NY 12590 845.849-3447

+daycare@taconicinnovations.com